 Frequently Asked Questions

-Why is the Government changing the way that Supreme Court of Canada judges are appointed?
+Why did the Government change the way that Supreme Court of Canada judges are appointed?

 The Government believes that Canadians’ well-founded confidence in our highest court will be reinforced by a selection process that is consistent with the independence of the judiciary while embodying the principles of openness, transparency, and accountability.